quixio/quix-docs/docs/get-started/cli.md

 * Your project
 * Your environment

-Note that some commands are global, butn some are specific to an environment, and require a workspace ID.
+Note that some commands are global, but some are specific to an environment, and require a workspace ID.

 ## Examples